Biometris/statgenHTP/cran-comments.md

-## Update to fix additional issues in checks
+## Patch to fix additional issues in checks

-Release adding functionality to existing functions by extending the values some parameters can take and by adding new parameters.
-In addition so minor bug fixes and additional tests.
+Fixed issues in ATLAS, MKL

 ----